 Wave Tee 100% cotton graphic t-shirt

-If you could be in any band, now or at any time, excluding All Hail Hyena, which would it be?
+If you could be in any band, not including All Hail Hyena, now or at any time, which would it be?

 TOM – Easy.
 Queen.

-ROB – You'd make a good John Deacon, I think.
-I’m trying to think of a band that isn’t crazy and self-destructive and awful.
+ROB – I’m trying to think of a band that isn’t crazy and self-destructive and awful.
 Pixies.

 JAY – I think I'd be in Flaming Lips.

 JAY – That's all that was in Tom’s CD collection.
-No Spotify DJ playlists in his car.
+No Spotify playlists in his car.

 Give us an album everyone should own.

-JAY – I’d probably say ‘Carrie & Lowell’ by Sufjan Stevens.
+JAY – ‘Carrie & Lowell’ by Sufjan Stevens.

 TOM – That’s a shit choice.
 ‘A Night at the Opera' by Queen.